psteichen/clusil-website/_events/wg-bcms-session-9.md

 During this session we would like to continue the discussion on your Business Cases, which can give answers to following questions:

-* How can we measure the benefit by Risk Management / Business Continuity / Disaster Recovery?
+* -How can we measure the benefit by Risk Management / Business Continuity / Disaster Recovery?
-* What is the Business Case (Benefit) and how could this be illustrated?
+* -What is the Business Case (Benefit) and how could this be illustrated?
-* Are there synergies with other disciplines when showing the benefit?
+* -Are there synergies with other disciplines when showing the benefit?
-* What is the BCAW (Business Continuity Awareness Week)?
+* -What is the BCAW (Business Continuity Awareness Week)?
 What can be learned during this week?

 ##### When: